lexdrel/.github/profile/README.md

 # Lexdrel

-Lexdrel is a U.S.-based software company that delivers cloud-native solutions tailored to each client's unique needs.
+Lexdrel is an U.S.-based software company located in Miami FL that delivers cloud-native solutions tailored to each client's unique needs.
 We specialize in custom software development, infrastructure configuration, intelligent automation, and strategic talent augmentation.

 ## 🚀 What We Do